windingtree/videre/packages/docs/docs/protocol/overview.md

 ## Terminology

+*Line* refers to an industry that has an implementation.

 *Service provider* refers to an entity providing an **intangible** act for which another party is willing to pay for.

 *Consumer* refers to the party purchasing the intangible act.

-*Voucher* represents a service owed by the service provider to the consumer subject to terms.
+*Stub* represents a service owed by the service provider to the consumer subject to terms.

 *Messaging system* refers to the chosen protocol on which the service provider and consumer have agreed to communicate.